 - Reduce security risks in a fast-paced cloud development: To cope with the fast cloud development speed, CWPP tightly integrates into deployment or development environments.
 Hereby, security issues are detected early during software development and remediation can be instantly applied at the time the issues appear.
 This largely reduces the timeframe for potential attacks.

 - Visibility in the hybrid cloud strategy: Companies use a wide range of technologies and rely on a hybrid cloud provider strategy.
 Managing the workloads across all accounts, all cloud regions, and across cloud providers is error-prone.

 Integrate a CWPP tool into your standard workflow (before or after deployment within your CI/CD) such that the tool can automatically perform scans of your development and production environments.

 Design and implement your software in a way that embodies the zero-trust model.
-I.e., every component needs to validate all inputs and cannot trust the input it receives - whether the input comes from internal or external input.
+I.e., every component needs to validate all inputs and cannot trust the input it receives - whether the input comes from and internal or external source.
 Apart from CWPP also apply code analysis tools to automatically detect software vulnerabilities within your code.

 Carefully choose the data that needs to be stored by your software.
-The fewer data your software system store, the less impact a potential data breach may have.
+The fewer data your software system stores, the less impact a potential data breach may have.
 Additionally, apply encryption at rest and in transit.